Multiroot Workspace Support

 ├── docs/ (Documentation)

-└── deploy/ (Scripts & configs)
+└── deploy/ (Scripts & config)

 Auto-Approve Integration

-Multiroot workspaces work with auto-approve:
+Multiroot workspaces work with Auto Approve:

 - Enable permissions for operations within workspace folders

-- Restrict auto-approval to files outside workspace
+- Restrict auto-approve for files outside your workspace(s)

 - Configure different levels for different workspace folders